microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

    {% include tip.html content= "Use lower case letters for **DB Server Name**" %}

+     {% include note.html content= " **ACR name** may contain alpha numeric characters only and must be between 5 and 50 characters." %}

    ![Create Azure Components](images/createazurecomponents.png)

 1. It takes approximately 3 to 4 minutes to provision the environment.
 Click on the **Go to resource group** to view the resource group.